Museograph is a multidisciplinary team that can research and develop content, design exhibition systems and manage complex projects.

 Our exhibitions are client focussed and developed using ecomuseuim principles.
 We collaborate with our clients, working with voluntary organisations as well as local authorities and produce exhibitions with a strong sense of place.

 Anthony is an Education IT specialist, Professional Learning Development facilitator (Ministry of Education Accredited) and is passionate about using technology to deliver stories and make the viewer go wow!
-After 19 years as a teacher in the primary school area, Anthony now works alongside Michael programming touch screen interactive technology to enhance the museum learning experience.
+After 19 years as a teacher in the primary school area, Anthony now manages Museograph, project manages and uses technology to enhance the museum learning experience.

 BA DipCApSc (Otago)